-American governments.
-Despite this, many Ohlone native people still live in the Newark/Fremont/Union City area to this day.
+to religious conversion and indentured labor, as well as dismissing their rights to live independently on this land.
+Despite this history, many Ohlone native people still live in the Newark/Fremont/Union City area to this day.

 In the 1850s George Patterson began purchasing farmland in the area, eventually acquiring the Coyote Hills.
 Since then, the land has been used as a hunting club, quarry, dairy, military NIKE missile installation, and Stanford Research Institute's Bio-Sonar Lab.
 In 2014, heirs of the Patterson family donated to the Park District 296 acres of agricultural land adjacent to Coyote Hills.